 Wood, G. Ethereum: A secure decentralised generalised transaction ledger.
 Homestead Draft (Yellow Paper), 2014.

 Academic qualifications equivalent to a BSc degree is recommended.

 - 7,5 ECTS

 - Type of assessment

-2. An individual oral examination of the group report and group project
+2. An individual oral examination (without preparation) based on the group report and group project

 - Exam registration requirements